pankajkarman/extpar/docs/user_manual/user_manual_05_current_limitations.md

 -   The HWSD raw data is in a test phase.
 Furthermore a new version of Int2lm and TERRA is needed to make use of these data sets.

--   The subsoil can only be used if the HWSD data is used for the topsoil.
-If the FAO and the HWSD data are combined a warning message is printed and the `ldeep_soil parameter` is set to `.FALSE.`.

 -   The special points are only tested for the COSMO grid.
 Also it is not possible to use these corrections if the soil raw data set is HWSD.